“SAVE YOUR HOME PHILLY” PARALEGAL

 Working with “Save Your Home Philly” is a hands-on, skill-building experience.
 Previous knowledge of consumer and landlord tenant legal issues is not a requirement for this position.
 Qualifications include:

-So long as the pandemic continues, the successful candidate may be working from home in this position until further notice.
-When normal business operations resume, the position will be located at the offices of Philadelphia Legal Assistance.
-Until the end of the pandemic, all training will be done through video conferencing.
+The successful candidate will be working from home in this position until at least early September, 2021.
+When normal business operations resume, the position may transfer to the offices of Philadelphia Legal Assistance.
+All initial training will be done through video conferencing.
 Applicants will need to have their own phone with a google voice account, a secure laptop or desktop computer and a robust internet connection.

 Philadelphia Legal Assistance (PLA) is an equal opportunity employer.
 PLA values a diverse work environment and strongly encourages women, people of color, people who identify as LGBTQ, people with disabilities, people who have experienced poverty or homelessness, and people who have had prior contact with the juvenile, criminal, or child welfare systems to apply.
 PLA invites all applicants to include in their cover letter a statement about how your unique background and/or experiences might contribute to the diversity, cultural vitality, and perspective of our staff and legal services practice.